 Welcome, welcome one and all to September, or as I like to call it, Woman Director Awareness Month!
-This wasn’t my idea, but its a great initiative started by Directed By Women who’s Facebook page you can check out here, and I must say I rather liked it.
+This wasn’t my idea, but its a great initiative started by Directed By Women who’s Facebook page you can check out here, and I must say I rather like it.

-This month I will set myself the challenge to discover and relive some great films and television directed by female directors.
+This month I will set myself the challenge to discover and re-live some great films and television directed by female directors.
 I hope that many of you reading this will also join me by watching at least one bit of media per week that was directed by a woman.

 10. Jennifer Yuh Nelson

-KUNG FU PANDA 2 – Well if you want to bring your family in on Women Directors month then this is your director.
+KUNG FU PANDA 2 – Well if you want to bring your family in on Woman Directors month then this is your director.
 Having directed Kung Fu Panda 2 she then went on to direct number 3.
 Do I hear a movie marathon coming?

 9. Brenda Chapman

 BRAVE – Technically a co-director on the Pixar project she still had a hand in making the feisty feminist icon Merida come to life.
 A powerful film that got mostly overlooked on its release, but still carries a good message that highlights the importance of supporting one another and never backing down from something you stand for.

 8. Anne Fletcher

 HOT PURSUIT – Released in 2015 hot pursuit is basically a version of a buddy cop film but with two women as its leads.
 Reece Witherspoon and Sofia Vergara team up as the screw up cop and the federal witness as they are pursued by various enemy parties across Texas.
 Haven’t seen this one myself but sounds like it could be a good time.